 Formal Essay Introduction

-The introduction is what your essay starts with.
-Its primary goal is to catch the reader’s attention with a hook, briefly introduce the topic, and lead toward the thesis statement located at the end of the first paragraph.
+The introduction is what your essay opens with.
+Its primary goal is to capture the reader’s attention with a hook, concisely present the theme, and lead toward the thesis statement located at the end of the first paragraph.

 Here is what you might want to keep in mind while writing the introduction: